Learn How to Workout in the Morning

 There is a myth that training on an empty stomach is beneficial for fat loss, as the body will prioritize body fat as its energy source during a workout.

-This is not only untrue, but it can in fact lead to a poor workout — meaning even less calories will be burned!
+This is not only untrue, but it can in fact lead to a poor workout — meaning even fewer calories will be burned!

 This does not mean that if you regularly skip breakfasts that you need to switch to a 700 calorie meal 10 minutes before your session.
 A whey protein shake and a banana may be the perfect pre-workout food for you.